 3. Trade incentive

 The one you choose for your business depends on your goals.
 Do you want to drive awareness of a new product?
 Or gather data about your target audience?
 Or use the promotion to increase engagement of existing customers?

 Don’t take this decision lightly – the trade promotion you choose determines the rules you need to follow.
-For example, some states in Australia require permits to operate any trade promotion where the winner is determined by an element of chance.
+For example, you will need a trade promotion permit in some states in Australia to operate a promotion where the winner is determined by an element of chance.

-Let’s look at some trade promotion examples this in more detail.
+Let’s look at some trade promotion examples in more detail.

 The most important question to ask yourself when running a trade promotion is how the winners are to be determined.
 This will determine which regulation and permit requirements apply to the competition.